Welcome to today's edition of the Rush 24-7 podcast.

 I haven't even done that yet.

-Um but I've got I've got all that.
+But I've got all that.

-That truck rolled into town, I guess they got their um sort of getting pictures just before noon yesterday.
+I started getting pictures just before noon yesterday.

-We went around to every vendor, Catherine did yesterday, and we compensated every vendor.
+We went around to every vendor, Catherine did, yesterday, and we compensated every vendor.

 It was the right thing to do.

-Saying, whoa, what's this?
+Single, whoa, what's this?

 Is this a dream?

-Well, what's what's this picture here?
+What's this picture here?

-So she finally had to persuade them.
+So she finally had to persuade them and it took the money.

-Uh and uh and and it took the money and she then everybody started sending me pictures of how it was all shaping up.
+Then everybody started sending me pictures of how it was all shaping up.

-I had decided to go in uh and and be with uh with people there, and I asked if I could speak for a short period of time.
+And I asked if I could speak for a short period of time.

-You know, I was not on the original agenda there, and they were very gracious.
+I was not on the original agenda there, and they were very gracious.

-The Joplin mayor, the parks department were very gracious, and our affiliate, a great affiliate radio station people there, uh found ten minutes for me to appear between two bands and two country bands.
+And our affiliate, our great affiliate radio station people there, found 10 minutes for me to appear between two bands, two country bands.

-And it said, eh, whatever you want to do.
+And whatever you want to do.

-Ten minutes would be great.
+I mean, you're Russian, but 10 minutes would be great.

-It's okay, I could do 10 minutes.
+And I said, okay, I can do 10 minutes.

 So I left here at 5 p.m. to fly to Joplin.